borathiago/nginx-laravel-docker-network/readme.md

 # Nginx as reverse proxy for Laravel Docker container

-## List of commands followed on Dockerfiles
+## List of commands followed for Dockerfiles

 #### Containers